Employment Opportunities

 QUALIFICATIONS

-Teaching experience in secondary education
+- Teaching experience in secondary or higher education

-Bachelor’s degree; advanced degree preferred
+- Bachelor’s degree; advanced degree preferred

 DUTIES AND RESPONSIBILITIES

-Teach 3-4 sections of relevant class(es)
+- Teach 3-4 sections of relevant class(es)

-Co-teach a 2-week immersive, interdisciplinary class during MayATL
+- Co-teach a 2-week immersive, interdisciplinary class during MayATL

-Work directly with other Middle School teachers as part of a Professional Learning Community
+- Work directly with other Middle School teachers as part of a Professional Learning Community

-Advise students as part of the Middle School Advisory Program
+- Advise students as part of the Middle School Advisory Program

-Contribute to the larger school community through coaching or sponsoring other extracurricular programs.
+- Contribute to the larger school community through coaching or sponsoring other extracurricular programs.

 In addition to relevant experience and a strong educational background, successful candidates demonstrate a love of working with children, an engaging teaching style, the ability to interact well with parents and colleagues, and a willingness to create and promote an inclusive learning environment.